Rust and Cosmopolitan Libc

 Tunney implemented the pthreads key API in

-wouldn’t complain.
-I think there should be a cargo
+backtrace wouldn’t complain.
+I think there should be a cargo flag or

 Anyway, once I got through these linker errors, I downloaded the latest